 The role of the family

-It is helpful for family members to witness first-hand how the injured person’s impairments impact on their ability to performs certain tasks.
+It is helpful for family members to witness first-hand how the person’s injury impacts on their ability to perform certain tasks.
 It also prepares the family to assume their role as the support system once rehabilitation is completed.

 People with a brain injury function best within a structured environment.
 It is important for everyone with whom the individual interacts to be aware of compensation strategies used for deficits, as well as the need to consistently reinforce those strategies.
 Ideally, people with brain injury should not use stimulants or depressive agents due to the exaggerated effect these substances have on the injured brain.
 It is much easier to monitor and prevent the use of addictive substances than to deal with them after they have become a problem.

-Additionally, family members should consider the need for guardianship and familiarise themselves with these protective tools.
+Additionally, family members might want decide to consider the need for guardianship and other future planning needs.

 The neuropsychological evaluation is a task-oriented assessment of cognitive functioning.
 It is the key piece of information that will help determine the extent of assistance a person may need to function in society.
 Many people with brain injury can experience a range of impacts which increase their vulnerability and inhibit independence and social integration.